yashexe/trackgpt/README.md

 - Prompt Engineering is crucial to narrow down the result you are looking for.
 We learnt a lot about crafting an initial prompt for our chatbot.

 ## What's next for WealthHack
-Chrome Extension: Create a browser extension that assists users with online shopping by providing budget-friendly recommendations and financial advice.
+**Chrome Extension:** Create a browser extension that assists users with online shopping by providing budget-friendly recommendations and financial advice.
 The extension will alert users if a purchase is within their budget or if it exceeds their financial limits.

-.csv Upload Support: Ability to upload existing excel sheets and formatted bank statements for parsing and input into the database.
+**CSV Upload Support:** Ability to upload existing excel sheets and formatted bank statements for parsing and input into the database.
 This will allow users to quickly seek financial support, without meticulous data entry.